OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-149.md

 ## Psalm 149:3

-> They shall honour His name with dancing;
+> They shall praise His name with dancing;
 > They shall sing to Him with tambourine and lyre.

 ## Psalm 149:4